alexcarl98/har-transformer/paper_notes.md

 Human’s move different
 - We need an invariant feature learning framework

-Learning paradigms:
-1. Meta-learning to deal with data shortage and enhance overall performance via kn

 IFLF incorporates two learning paradigms:
 1. Meta-learning to capture robust features across seen domains and adapt to an unseen one with similarity-based data selection.
 2. Multi-task learning to deal with data shortage and enhance overall performance via knowledge sharing among different subjects.

 # Intro
 Can handle several subjects, several devices.

 Hard to re-use data from various datasets

 HUMAN activity recognition (HAR) is the foundation to realize remote health services and in-home mobility monitoring.
 Although deep learning has seen many successes in this field, training deep models often requires a large amount of sensory data that is not always available [1].